lydiastepanek/FoodSpender/README.md

 [Details][phase-two]

 ### Phase 3: Editing and Displaying Posts (~2 days)
 I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I also plan to integrate Paperclip for file upload so users can add images to blog posts.
 I also want to make the post creation form have other JQuery UI features.

 ### Phase 4: Design (~2 Days)
 I want to make it visually appealing using CSS.
 I would like to add seed data of instagram photos for some of the posts.